matgott/js-notes/README.md

 #### Prototype Chain

-The object ant it's prototype form a prototype chain.
+The object and it's prototype form a prototype chain.

 But also the Prototype is an Object and Object has it own protype: `Object.prototype` because Object are created by the `Object constructor function` behind the scenes.
 And the prototype of that Object is `null`.